GuyChapGH/CapstoneQuiz/README.md

 The 'results_select' view takes input from the `ResultsSelectForm` to get the id of the results in which the user is interested.

-The results for the given id are handled by the 'results_display' view and they are rendered in the asssociated template.
+The last five quiz results for the given id are handled by the 'results_display' view and they are rendered in the asssociated template.

 In 'results_displayAPI' the quiz results are sampled in a format that can be rendered into a barchart using the [Chart.js](https://www.chartjs.org) data visualisation library.